Have you been affected by grocery panic buying?

 - Grocery Delivery Services

-Using Instacart and other grocery delivery services could be a good way to avoid possible infection from shopping.
+Using Instacart and other grocery delivery services could be a good way to avoid possible infections from shopping.
 It’s also a great way to save time and gas.

 However, during this pandemic time we’ve had many folks tell us that having groceries delivered has been frustrating.
 Since many stores have so little stock of many items orders are arriving ½ filled.
 As a result, consumers are not receiving the items they desperately need.